Albert Ireton

 Albert Ireton (15 May 1879 in Baldock – 4 January 1947) was a British tug of war competitor and boxer who competed in the 1908 Summer Olympics.

-In 1908 he was part of the British team City of London Police which won gold medal in the tug of war competition.
+In 1908, he was part of the British team City of London Police, which won a gold medal in the tug of war competition.
 He also participated in the heavyweight boxing event but was eliminated in the first round.